What to do if…

 Do not do these things

-- Don’t assume the money was “yours” because it showed as available (some deposits can be reversed later).
+- Don’t assume the money was safely yours just because it once showed as available.

-- Don’t send money “back” to the person who paid you (or anyone pressuring you) until your bank confirms exactly what happened.
+- Don’t send money back to the payer, a buyer, an employer, or anyone else until your bank explains what happened.

-- Don’t keep spending as normal to “buy time” while your account is negative—this can trigger more fees and rejected payments.
+- Don’t keep spending as normal while the account is negative.

 What to do now